 Element's business could be adversely impacted if there are deficiencies in disclosure controls and procedures or internal controls over financial reporting.
 The design and effectiveness of Element's disclosure controls and procedures and internal controls over financial reporting may not prevent all errors, misstatements or misrepresentations.
 While management continues to review the effectiveness of the Company's disclosure controls and procedures and internal controls over financial reporting, it cannot assure that Element's disclosure controls and procedures or internal controls over financial reporting will be effective in accomplishing all control objectives all of the time.
-Deficiencies, particularly material weaknesses, in internal controls over financial reporting which may occur in the future could result in misstatements of the Company's results of operations, restatements of Element's financial statements, a decline in share price, or otherwise materially adversely affect Element's business, reputation, results of operation, financial condition or liquidity.
+Deficiencies, particularly material weaknesses, in internal controls over financial reporting which may occur in the future could result in misstatements of the Company's results of operations, restatements of Element's business, reputation, results of operation, financial condition or liquidity.